Discovering Positive Education FAQs

 Tell me more about the weekly 'Experiment'?

+You could think of it like a micro project.
 Each Experiment is a chance for you to try out an idea, strategy, or intervention that particularly interests you.
 It is your chance to directly apply wellbeing science into your own life – and to see what happens!
 These experiments can be integrated into your work practice or home life.
 For example, you might give a daily mindfulness practice a go, or rearrange your classroom furniture to optimise flow experiences for your students, or try some gratitude practices with your family.
 We will provide you with some ideas, but you are free to choose something meaningful (and achievable!) to explore each week.

 After intentionally trying out a new strategy each week, you will have an opportunity to reflect on what you discovered and to share your learning with your cohort.